n-Ultima/UnixBot/readme.md

 Copyright 2021  Ultima.

-This Software is distrubuted uhnder the MIT license, See [MIT](https://opensource.org/licenses/MIT) for details.
+This Software is distributed under the MIT license, See [MIT](https://opensource.org/licenses/MIT) for details.